 In cases of extreme or persistent bad behaviour, Sanctions used are particular to the needs and age of a child.
 It is hoped that, with most children, Steps 1 and 2 will be sufficient.
-However, if this fails, withdrawal of privileges, play-time or extra work may be appropriate.
+However, if this fails, withdrawal of privileges, playtime or extra work may be appropriate.

-If a child receives a Sanction, this is recorded on the school's MIS.
-These are recorded in the same way as Safeguarding and Wellbeing Concerns using 'Create a Concern'.
+If a child receives a Sanction, this is recorded on the school's monitoring software, CPOMS.
+These are recorded in the same way as Safeguarding and Wellbeing Concerns.
 Parents will be made aware of any sanction.
-The Headmaster will express his concern and disappointment at the child's behaviour and will clearly identify positive steps for improvement.
+The Head of Prep School will express his concern and disappointment at the child's behaviour and will clearly identify positive steps for improvement.
 In some circumstances he may withdraw the child from representing the school at fixtures and concerts or from attending outings.

-Serious breaches of discipline or continuing anti-social behaviour, resulting in frequent Sanctions are dealt with by the Headmaster in consultation with the parents.
-All incidents are recorded by the Headmaster.
+Serious breaches of discipline or continuing anti-social behaviour, resulting in frequent

+Sanctions are dealt with by the Head of Prep School and DSL in consultation with the parents.
+All incidents are recorded by the Head of Prep School and/or DSL.

-If the child's behaviour fails to improve, further measures will be considered which may include exclusion and, as a last result, expulsion.
+If the child's behaviour fails to improve, further measures will be considered which may include internal or external exclusion and, as a last result, expulsion.